harric17/Project1/proj1.md

 ## [1] 2304
 ```

-lets impute missing values with the overall mean of steps
+Next I imputed missing values with the overall mean of steps

 ```r